MattArnold/tuxtrax/README.md

 *003*: A public-facing webpage lists every entry in the database.
 At the top of the page is the headline “Penguicon Events Suggested So Far!”
 Next to that is “Suggest An Event” with a link to the form.
 For now, just manually put the database on the page. -DONE

-*004*: When the form is filled out, add the new entry immediately and automatically to the public-facing page.
+*004*: When the form is filled out, add the new entry immediately and automatically to the public-facing page. -DONE

-*005*: Create a database of users that uses OpenID.
+*005*: Create a database of users that uses OpenID. -DONE

-*006*: Add OpenID login buttons to the top of the page through Google and Facebook.
+*006*: Add OpenID login buttons to the top of the page through Google and Facebook. -DONE, need to add Facebook

-*007*: Add a third OpenID provider that is not evil.
+*007*: Add a third OpenID provider that is not evil. -DONE, Yahoo?

 *008*: in the database of users, make a field for "User Type".
 Each user is either "staff" or "attendee".
-Manually confirm which specific OpenIDs are staff and add that status.
+Manually confirm which specific OpenIDs are staff and add that status. - DONE

 *009*: Add a "followed up" button on each entry that the concom can see.
 When they follow up, they should go to this page and click that button.